 Required: Economics 1.
-The course is open, without the requirement in Economics, to students in the College of Engineering who have taken Civil Engineering 4.
+The course is open, without the requirement in Economics, to students in the College of Engineering who have taken Civil Engineering 4

-6. Sociology.-In this course it is intended to study society in its normal structure.
+6. SOCIOLOGY.-In this course it is intended to study society in its normal structure.
 The theories of the nature of society, which have been advanced by various writers, are discussed in the light of the history of social institutions, and an effort is made to formulate some of the laws of social growth.
 Fall and winter terms, two-fifths study.
 Professor KINLEY.

-Required: some course in history or general biology.
+Required: Economics 1 or some course in history or philosophy.